 - Can easily resist humidity and moisture

 - It is a manipulative and shapeable plastic – it does not require extravagant equipment to cut.
 A sharp knife will do the job correctly.
-Several vinyl sheets have sticky backs, so just peel and paste the adhesive side on the wall.
+Several vinyl sheets have sticky backs, so peel and paste the adhesive side on the wall.

 Demerits

-- It can become brittle and weak with age
+- It can become brittle and weak with age.

-Medium-Density Fiberboard Or MDF
+3. Medium-Density Fiberboard Or MDF

 MDF utilizes shavings and sawdust.
 These little pieces of wood are the by-product of industrial milling.

 These panels are then compressed under high pressure and heat to make them rigid.
-Moreover, big industrial machines sand down the boards to give them a silky and smooth finish.
+Moreover, significant industrial machines sand down the boards to give them a silky and smooth finish.
 Then, they cut boards according to fixed dimensions.

 Furthermore, a medium-density fiberboard is an inexpensive material.
 It is a perfect choice to use instead of composite plywood.